The Man behind MrSell

 Although the success of MrSell and James & Lee Realty keeps Bill busy around the clock, he is fortunate to have the help and support from his wonderful family.
 Since Connie came on board in 2006, their business is exceeding all expectations.
 Even though she has always played a large role in Bill’s business, she is now actively involved in every single aspect- reviewing weekly figures, preparing marketing ideas for clients, formulating new ideas and running the financial end of James & Lee.
 My wife comes from a financial background, so her analytical skills are invaluable, Bill says.
 Connie loves chatting with clients and agents in the office and creating that homey atmosphere.

-The husband and wife duo are empty-nesters-with their daughter, Jamie, a graduate from VCU in Richmond, lives and works in New York City, and their son, Jarrod, a graduate of JMU, lives and works in Vienna, Virginia.
-Jarrod is finally settling down and marrying the love of his life, Audrey in September 2018.
+The husband and wife duo are empty-nesters-with their daughter, Jamie, a graduate from VCU in Richmond, lives and works in New York City, and their son, Jarrod, a graduate of JMU, lives and works in Richmond, Virginia.
+Jarrod married the love of his life, Audrey, in September 2018.
 Their successes mean the most to me, Bill says.
+“You are only as happy as your least happiest family member.”

 He also believes in the growth and well being of our community.
 He is a donor to the Food Bank of Southeastern Virginia, Children’s Hospital of the King’s Daughter, Virginia Beach Society for the Prevention of Cruelty to Animals, and the Alzheimer’s Association.